 I want to know if you try this!
 Please report back with a comment and a rating!

 Classic Banana Bread - Gluten Free & Vegan

-- 8 tablespoons softened coconut oil or use a preferred butter
+- 1/2 cup softened coconut oil or use a preferred butter

-- 1/2 cup palm sugar plus an additional 1/4 to taste will depend on the sweetness of your bananas and your taste preference!
+- 1/2 cup palm sugar add more to taste, will depend on the sweetness of your bananas and your taste preference!
 If I need more sweetness beyond the 1/2 cup, I use liquid stevia drops.
 Any granulated sugar will do.

-- 3/4 cup sorghum or gf oat flour
+- 3/4 cup sorghum flour or gf oat flour

-- 1/2 cup toasted quinoa flour brown rice, or sorghum
+- 1/2 cup brown rice flour OR toasted quinoa flour, or sorghum

-- 1/2 cup tapioca starch or any starch flour
+- 1/2 cup tapioca flour or any starch flour

-- 3 tablespoons flax meal or 2T chia meal
+- 1/4 cup flax meal or 2T chia meal

 - 1 teaspoon baking soda

-- Optional add ins: chopped nuts unsweetened coconut (grated), chocolate chips
+- chopped nuts unsweetened coconut (grated), chocolate chips